• Skip to primary navigation

 Substituting ricotta for Sulguni cheese in dishes such as lasagna can add a subtle sweetness without sacrificing flavor.

-It is also a great addition to homemade pizzas or stuffed shells.
+It is also a good addition to homemade pizzas or stuffed shells.

 With ricotta, you can expect an easily spreadable texture that allows it to mix with other ingredients while still holding its shape when cooked.